About Toning Your Inner Thighs and Sculpting the Perfect Legs

 Standing hip adductions are just a fancy way of saying “leg swings.”
-But they’re a simple and effective exercise that you can do anywhere to tone your inner thighs.
+But they’re a simple and effective inner thigh workout that you can do anywhere to tone your legs.

 Stand in a neutral position and rest your right hand on something sturdy like a chair, bar, or piece of gym equipment.
 Lift your left leg away from the body.
 That’s your starting position.
 Sweep your left leg across your body and in front of your right leg.
 Then return to the starting position.
 Move in a slow, controlled manner to avoid cheating by using momentum to move your leg rather than your actual muscles.
 Use a resistance band, cable machine, or ankle weights to add resistance and further improve muscle strength in your inner thighs.
 Complete all reps on one leg before switching sides.

 Kettlebell swings, an amazing total body workout, are one of the best thigh workouts for women.
 Although they look like they’d be more of an upper body exercise, the power for a kettlebell swing comes directly from the legs and hips.
 Swings work your entire lower body, your core, shoulders, and give you a big cardio boost, especially if you’re working in the high rep range.
 The power of your glutes and thighs initiate the explosive kettlebell swing.
 You’ll be burning maximum calories while you sweat!